sabertoothmax/Automatic-Azan-Quran-On-Echo/README.md

 10. You can add recitations from multiple artists to the same directory.
 One of the files will be chosen at random and played each time
 11. Automatically reconnects and continues playing everytime the speaker gets disconnected or the Raspberry Pi runs into issues.

-You can customize it further if you feel.
+You can customize it further if you want.
 Please feel free to contribute.

 This is a needed functionality for many families.
 If you like this project, please share it widely among your frieds and communities.

 Below are set up and running instructions.
-Run the following commands in a linux terminal (Notes are added as guidelines):
+Run the following commands in a linux terminal (Notes are added as a guideline):

 Step 1: Install relevant libraries
 -------------------------------------------------